When Homebuyers Represent Themselves In Real Estate Transactions – Bad Things Happen 😊

 That was in the late 1990s and it was the last contract I ever tried to write.

-I often share that story with our borrowers who insist on representing themselves b/c every time they do, things seem to go very awry.
+I often share that story with our borrowers who insist on representing themselves because every time they do, things seem to go very awry.

-Here are just a few of the issues we see:
+Here are just a few of the issues we see when homebuyers don’t use a real estate agent:

 - NOT GETTING OFFERS ACCEPTED.
-We had a buyer come to us in 2012, when the market was at rock-bottom, who insisted on representing herself b/c she was “not going to waste 3% paying a Realtor…” Long story short, after two years, she still had not gotten any of her low-ball offers accepted.
+We had a homebuyer come to us in 2012, when the market was at rock-bottom, who insisted on representing herself because she was “not going to waste 3% paying a Realtor…” Long story short, after two years, she still had not gotten any of her low-ball offers accepted.
 By the time we stopped working with her (she never did get an offer accepted), the market had appreciated about 20%.
 So, her efforts to save 3%, cost her many times more than that.
-I am stating the obvious for most of our readers, but skilled agents obviously know how to get offers accepted in ways that buyers cannot on their own (knowing the market and other agents is obviously a major factor, as well as knowing how to engage listing agents).
+Skilled agents know how to get offers accepted in ways that homebuyers cannot on their own (knowing the market and other agents is obviously a major factor, as well as knowing how to engage listing agents).

 - OVER-PAYING.
-In hot markets, buyers often under-bid (and don’t get offers accepted).
-But in slower markets, I have seen buyers (on their own) overpay on several occasions b/c they did not understand the neighborhood and/or market dynamics.
+In hot markets, homebuyers often under-bid (and don’t get offers accepted).
+But in slower markets, I have seen homebuyers (on their own) overpay on several occasions because they did not understand the neighborhood and/or market dynamics.

 Given that most of our blog readers are agents, I know I am preaching to the choir.
 But, our website has tremendous SEO presence, so this blog will eventually get read by thousands of buyers who might have been tempted to not obtain an agent.